 Fertilizer is one of those things that falls under the, “Too much of a good thing is a bad thing” category.
 All too often, at the first sign of unhealthy plants, people grab a bag of fertilizer before checking for inhospitable soil conditions, unhealthy roots, irrigation problems, and pest or disease infestation.

 Most gardeners are familiar with the three numbers displayed on bags and boxes of fertilizer, but we’ll do a quick review, just to be sure.
-The three numbers represent the percentage by weight of nitrogen (N), Phosphorous (P) and Potassium (K).
+The three numbers represent the percentage by weight of nitrogen (N), phosphorus (P) and potassium (K).
 Think about this for a moment.
-A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorous, 1 pound potassium, and 7 pounds of filler.
+A 10-pound bag of 10-20-10 fertilizer contains 1 pound nitrogen, 2 pounds phosphorus, 1 pound potassium, and 7 pounds of filler.
 Yes, filler.
 If all your plants need is nitrogen, blood meal is a far better choice.

 Plants nutrients are broken down this way:

 Phosphorus (P) - root, fruit and flower growth